Please note - this page is currently being reviewed.

 If a valid representation is received this means that the application would then go to a hearing before a panel of Councillors who would then decide on the application.
 Your written representation would be included in the report that is given to the Councillors and the applicant, you would also be invited to attend the hearing so you can explain your concerns to Councillors and the applicant before a decision is reached.

-Representations must be made in writing (either a normal letter or in the Representation Form below).
+Representations must be made in writing or by completing the form below.

 You should include your details, those of the premises concerned and details of your objection and any suggested conditions (rules) that if applied to the application if granted would alleviate your concerns.